 - Is there a glimmer of efficacy?

 Phase Two Clinical Trials

 Phase Two clinical trials are generally proof-of-concept trials.
-Knowing the maximum tolerable dose for healthy adults, early-clinical-stage biotech companies will open a new trial, enrolling actual patients who are dealing with the ailment the new treatment or device aims to improve or eradicate.
+Knowing the maximum tolerable dose for healthy adults, early-clinical-stage companies will open a new trial, enrolling actual patients who are dealing with the ailment the new treatment or device aims to improve or eradicate.
 During these studies, companies aim to answer the following questions: